MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 ## [1] 8.949771
 ```

-The contents of the _csv_ file are compressed to about 11 percent of the original size (calculated as the inverse of the compression ratio).
-In this example a compression setting of 20 percent (of maximum) was used.
-To decompress that file again you can do:
+using a ZSTD compression level of 20 percent, the contents of the _csv_ file are compressed to about 11 percent of the original size (calculated as the inverse of the compression ratio).
+To decompress the generated compressed file again you can do:

 ```r